alancasre133/alancasre.github.io/README.md

   **Reserve, Recommend, Receive.
 [Files and APK for android](https://drive.google.com/drive/folders/1n6acXsUD5JTbjom0oisLw-J49Skz67Ve?usp=share_link)**
   **2023/05-2023/05.**
   - Hotel reservation app tailored to the tourist sector in Tulum, featuring a rewards system for recommending visited hotels through cryptocurrencies.
-  - Implementation of Flutter with firebase to build the app for iOS and Android.
+  - Implementation of Flutter with firebase to build the app for iOS and Android and use of HTTP methods to made WebScrapping.
-  - Use of HTTP methods to make webScrapping from real data.
+  - Winner Application of Tulum Crypto Fest Hackathon 2023.

 ![SkinSkanLobby](/assets/img/MOMENTMMM.jpg) ![TALENTLAND](/assets/img/REWARDD.jpg)